Our EYFS Curriculum

 In the Early Years, we pride ourselves on developing strong and positive relationships with our families.
 Communicating effectively with parents is vital in ensuring good progress for our children.
 We communicate weekly through a home/school diary and have an Early Years inbox where parents can email to share worries or ask any questions.
 Parents also get the opportunity to share information about their child during a 1-1 initial parent meeting.
 During this time, we complete a pen portrait and learn a great deal about our new starters which enables us to begin to think about the bespoke curriculum that suits their likes and interests.

 Our carefully planned curriculum and continuous assessment ensures that our children make good or rapid progress towards the Early Learning Goals and reach 'good level of development' by the end of the Reception year.
+We use 'Assessment Narratives' to ensure that all children are assessed holistically.
 It also ensures that children are 'Year 1 ready' and can continue to make good progress as they move on to the next steps in their journey.
 Children at Coxhoe Primary School leave Reception as resilient, independent risk takers with a good understanding of our school rules and expectations.

 Our curriculum is reviewed regularly to ensure that it meets the needs of our current cohort of children.